Alejandro Villanueva (basketball)

-Alejandro Villanueva López (born 28 August 1993) is a Mexican professional basketball player.
+Alejandro Villanueva López (born 28 August 1993) is a Mexican professional basketball player for El Calor de Cancún of the Liga Nacional de Baloncesto Profesional (LNBP).

 Career

 Villanueva made his debut in the 2017 season with the Panteras de Aguascalientes to play in the LNBP.
 In the season 2023 he played with Halcones Rojos Veracruz and Halcones de Xalapa.
 In 2025 he signed with Dorados de Chihuahua in the LBE.

 National team career

 In 2024, he was a member of the preliminary list of the Mexican national team that participated in the 2024 FIBA Men's Olympic Qualifying Tournaments.